beautiful-code/bc-website/content/articles/build-vs-buy-data-observability.md

 ### Time-to-Signal as the Decision Filter

 The build-versus-buy decision for data observability collapses to a single question: how fast can you surface freshness, volume, and schema anomalies?
 If a vendor integration delivers table-level freshness monitoring, volume bands, and schema drift detection in under two weeks, the velocity advantage outweighs custom infrastructure.
-Conversely, if you can ship heartbeat checks and alerting via native warehouse tools (Scheduled Queries, dbt tests, Airflow sensors) in the same timeframe, building remains viable.
+Conversely, if you can ship heartbeat checks and alerting via native warehouse tools (Scheduled Queries, data build tool (dbt) tests, Airflow sensors) in the same timeframe, building remains viable.
 Feature parity is a distraction; what matters is operational readiness.
 The team that detects a missing daily partition or a silent schema break hours earlier ships more reliable data products, and that time advantage compounds across incidents.

 ### The Hidden Tax of Ownership